alkhoo/alkhoo/README.md

 - 👋 Hi, I’m @alkhoo
 - 👀 I’m interested in front end animation
-- 🌱 I’m currently refreshing IT framework knowledge
+- 🌱 I’m currently trading in stocks and security
-- 💞️ I’m looking to collaborate on autoated stocks trading
+- 💞️ I’m looking to collaborate on mathematical projects, especially for kids
 - 📫 How to reach me ...

 <!---